 *Start with the minimum amounts, then add and adjust until your dough is smooth and firm, not sticky.

 In a food processor, blend the dry ingredients.
-Then, slowly drizzle in the water and the oil until the dough starts to form a ball.
-Empty the dough onto a floured cutting board and knead for three minutes, sprinkling in more flour on the dough if it's sticky (you want a nice smooth texture that does not stick to your hand or the board).
+Then, slowly drizzle in the water and the oil until the dough starts to clump together.
+If the dough is still crumbly, add slightly more water (about a tablespoon) until it starts to clump.
+Empty the dough onto a floured cutting board, form it into a ball, and knead for three minutes, sprinkling in more flour on the dough if it's sticky (you want a nice smooth texture that does not stick to your hand or the board).
 Grease a bowl with olive oil and place the dough in the bowl.
 Cover with plastic wrap and let sit for one hour.
 Once risen, knead for another 3 – 5 minutes, then roll out onto a pizza stone or cast iron pizza pan greased with olive oil.
-I love the pure whole wheat flour but if you like a more traditional pizza dough, add half whole wheat, half all-purpose or use an all-purpose recipe of your choice!
+I love the pure whole wheat flour but if you like a more traditional pizza dough, add half whole wheat, half all-purpose or use an all-purpose recipe of your choice.

 1 cup mint leaves